-The days of creation were not eons-long “days,” but six normal days.
-As God said for each day, “And there was evening, and there was morning” (Genesis 1:5, 8, 13, 19, 23, 31), and as Moses said, “For in six days the LORD made the heavens and the earth, the sea, and all that is in them” (Exodus 20:11; for the word “LORD” in all capital letters see the Church Lingo section).
-From these passages the most natural way of understanding “day” in the creation account is a reference to what we know as a 24-hour time period.
+God also reveals that the days of creation were six normal, 24-hour days.
+As God said for each day, “And there was evening, and there was morning” (Genesis 1:5, 8, 13, 19, 23, 31), and as Moses stated, “For in six days the LORD made the heavens and the earth, the sea, and all that is in them” (Exodus 20:11; for the word “LORD” in all capital letters see the Church Lingo section).
+In these passages the most natural way of understanding “day” is a reference to what we know as a 24-hour time period.

 The Theory of Evolution Contradicts God’s Plan of Salvation